AlexStrawn/Homework/README.md

 # Homework
-Used for all Homework during SAVVY Coders DAP Program
+Used for all Homework during Savvy Coders DAP Program